 - Ikon Pass App

-There are also a few winter events that are popular and may impact transit into and around Lake Tahoe.
+There are also a few important winter dates and popular events that may impact transit into and around Lake Tahoe.
 These include:

 For these popular weekends, we encourage you to be aware of potential travel delays and be courteous of others traveling in the region.

 There are plenty of lodging options available, from luxury hotels to quaint bed-and-breakfasts.
 The area is known for its wonderful resorts, many of which provide plenty of skiing- and snow-related activities.
 For a different change of pace, you might try The Inn at Boatworks in downtown Tahoe City, California.
-The newly remodeled boutique inn, situated alongside Lake Tahoe, offers romantic getaways as well as suites for the whole family.
+This charming boutique inn, situated alongside Lake Tahoe, offers romantic getaways as well as suites for the whole family.